Oklahoma Homeowners Insurance Guide

-Oklahoma's Four Single-Family Home Insurance Types
+Oklahoma's Four Single-Family Coverage Types

 What follows are explanations of what the standardized codes represent in terms of coverage for the homeowner's investment.
 As you read through them, remember that a peril is a cause of damage to a home: